>

 Rubber perishes with time and exposure to sunlight, even when not used.
 This is accelerated by the tyres having low pressure from a slow puncture or not being inflated regularly.

-Hoses are used in various systems on modern cars, including the cooling, air conditioning, steering and brakes.
-All rubber hoses deteriorate faster when not used, meaning after a few months leaks can develop in various places.
+Hoses are used in various systems in modern cars, including cooling, air conditioning, steering, and brakes.
+All rubber hoses deteriorate faster when not used, meaning leaks can develop in various places after a few months.

-Along with hoses and tyres, many suspension and engine mount bushes are made of rubber, these too deteriorate faster when sat in the same position for a long time.
+Along with hoses and tyres, many suspension and engine mount bushes are made of rubber, these also deteriorate faster when sat in the same position for a long time.

 Various systems like the alarm, immobiliser and even some ECU functions still operate even when the car is not in use.
-This is known as a parasitic draw, and it is impossible to avoid completely.
-Without frequent use of the car, this can cause the battery to become depleted.
+This is known as a parasitic draw and is impossible to avoid completely.
+Without frequent use of the car, it can deplete the battery.

 How long can you leave a car without starting it?